mjanez/ckanext-openapi/README.md

 It is open and licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at:

 http://www.fsf.org/licensing/licenses/agpl-3.0.html

+[^1] Inspired by `ckanext-openapiview` template.
+Info and greetings to: https://github.com/open-data/ckanext-openapiview